DashBarkHuss/kd-lucid-dream-lab/README.md

     </a>
   </div>

-## How to plot data from Brainflow with pyqtgraph
+## How to plot data from Brainflow with python

 1. Follow steps 1-5 in the "How to stream from OpenBCI GUI to Brainflow" section
 2. Run the script `plot_python_example.py`

-## How to filter and plot data from Brainflow with pyqtgraph
+## How to filter and plot data from Brainflow

 1. Follow steps 1-5 in the "How to stream from OpenBCI GUI to Brainflow" section
 2. Run the script `filtered_plot.py`